kishorkurian123/Whois-Data-Scraper-Tor-and-CodeIgniter/readme.rst

 **Scrapes .com,.sg and all versions of .my with ease, using no proxies, making use of TOR.**

 |
-|   Author  : Kishor Kurian aka Repulsor
+|   Author  : Kishor Kurian
 |   https://github.com/kishorkurian123
 |
 |  “Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.”